Skip to Content

 So.
 Good.

-The Grille at Golden Nugget: Nestled within Golden Nugget is The Grille, which is open 24 hours and serves breakfast, pizzas, a variety of loaded hot dogs, sandwiches, and more.
-A cost-effective option, almost everything can be yours for under $20.
+The Grille at Golden Nugget: Nestled within Golden Nugget, The Grille is open until 3am daily and serves breakfast, pizzas, loaded hot dogs, sandwiches, and more.
+A cost-effective option, almost everything can be yours for under $25.

-Lanai Express at Fremont: This one isn’t open 24/7, but it’s close enough to count as Lanai Express is open from 11 am – 7 am the next day.
-The menu is wide-ranging and includes items like oxtail soup, hamburgers, Chinese, and the cheapest shrimp cocktail in Vegas at a mere 99 cents.
+The menu is wide-ranging and includes items like oxtail soup, hamburgers, Chinese, and the second cheapest shrimp cocktail in Vegas at a mere $3.99.
+Slots A Fun edges it out with a $2 offering.

 Shrimp Cocktail at Lanai Express – Fremont Hotel and Casino